eighty20results/e20r-directory-for-pmpro/readme.txt

 1. user_id: Show a specific member's profile; default: none (accepts any numeric uesr id, i.e. user_id="125").
 1. billing_address: Show the PMPro Billing information in a separate section of the profile page.
 Requires the presence of the 'pmpro_b*' user metadata fields in the 'fields=""' attribute (see above). default: 'false' (accepts 'true' or 'false').
 The default heading for the section is "Billing Address", but can be modified with the 'pmpro-member-profile-billing-header' filter.
 The filter returns the text of the heading.
 1. shipping_address: Show the PMPro Shipping information in a separate section of the profile page.
 Requires the presence of the 'pmpro_s*' user metadata fields in the 'fields=""' attribute (see above). default: 'false' (accepts 'true' or 'false').
 The default heading for the section is "Shippping Address", but it can be modified with the 'pmpro-member-profile-shipping-header' filter.
 The filter returns the text of the heading.
+1. directory_page_slug: The page slug for the directory page to use when allowing a user to return

 == Installation ==

-1. Upload the `pmpro-extended-membership-directory` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `e20r-directory-for-pmpro` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the `Plugins` menu in WordPress.
 1. Create a page for your directory and set the appropriate shortcode attributes and `Require Membership` settings per your needs.
 1. Create a page for your profile and set the appropriate shortcode attributes and `Require Membership` settings per your needs.